Hydra viridissima: Symbiosis

-H. viridissima is currently the only known Hydra species that has a permanent symbiotic relationship with photosynthetic unicellular Chlorella algae.
+H. viridissima has a permanent symbiotic relationship with photosynthetic unicellular Chlorella algae.
 These algae are located in the endodermal epithelial cells which are enclosed by an individual vacuolar membrane, which enclose inorganic and organic molecules for storage.
 The endodermal epithelium is composed of many cells, each housing 20–40 individual algae organisms.
 The algae supply nutrients produced via photosynthesis to the Hydra.
 Because the algae live in the vacuoles of the cells, they are protected from the digestive enzymes of the Hydra.
 During long period of darkness, such as storms or blooms that block sunlight, algae loss starts from the tentacles, hypostome and growth region.
 When light conditions return, the algae undergo rapid multiplication and can repopulate the host in approximately two days.
 Chlorella undergo asexual reproduction which is in correlation with the division of the host.
 The Hydra regulates the population of the Chlorella algae by digesting excess algae or controlling algal cell division.

+There are several diverged lines of H. viridissima being kept in captivity, called strains.
+Strains M9, M8, K10 and J8 naturally carry a symbiote, while strains B5 and N11 do not, making the latter two apo-symbiotic.
+It is possible to remove the symbiote from symbiotic strains and obtain viable apo-symbiotic Hydra.
+Chlorella from a symbiotic H. viridissima strain can multiply in an apo-symbiotic strain.
+The symbiotic strains have co-evolved with their symbiotes; exchanging the symbiotes between them result in viable but less healthy (in terms of morphology and behavior) individuals, with some strains tolerating the exchange better than others.
+There are a few Hydra species that engage in symbiotic relationships with Chlorella, collectively called "green hydras".

+The genomes of a host-symbiote pair (both called strain A99) have been sequenced.

+Taxonomy of symbiote

+Among all Chlorella with full genomes available in 2018, C. sp.
+A99 is most similar to C. variabilis.
+On the other hand, the K10 strain appears closer to C. vulgaris on the basis of 18S rRNA and rbcL.